kevinblumenfeld/PSCloudConnect/PSCloudConnect/docs/Get-LAConnected.md

 The encrypted file...

 1.  can only be used on the computer and within the user's profile from which it was created.
-2.  is the same .txt for all the Office 365 Services.
+2.  is the same .txt file for all the Office 365 Services.
-3.  for Azure is separate and is a .json file.
+3.  for Azure is a separate .json file.

-If Azure or AzureOnly switch is used for first time:
+If Azure or AzureOnly switch is used **for first time**:

 1. User will login as normal when prompted by Azure
 2. User will be prompted to select which Azure Subscription